davarezza/Flutter-Medicine-App/README.md

 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)

 For additional help with Flutter development, check out the [online documentation](https://docs.flutter.dev/), which provides tutorials, samples, guidance on mobile development, and a comprehensive API reference.

+---

+We hope this project serves as a solid foundation for your Flutter development journey.
+Happy coding!